 Shopping for a roast can be confusing because the very same cut of meat goes by several different names.
 "Prime rib" is the most famous term, but the word "prime" actually describes the grade of the meat, not the cut.
 (The top three grades of beef are Prime, Choice, and Select.)

-Allow at least six ounces of cooked, trimmed meat per adult.
+Allow at least 6 ounces of cooked, trimmed meat per adult.
 A boneless roast will give you about two servings per pound, and a bone-in roast will give you one to one-and-a-half servings.

 Your roast will shrink less if you cook it low and slow, but you won't get the same flavorful, well-browned exterior that a high roasting temperature gives you.

-The slices taken from the ends of the roast will be the most done, and the middle will be the least done, so you should be able to suit the preferences of everyone at the table.
-Serve with pan drippings and horseradish on the side.
+With prime rib, it's easy to satisfy everyone's preference for doneness.
+The slices taken from the ends of the roast will be the most done, and the middle will be the least done.